ayman1972/image_editor/README.md

 2. Step 2

 ## Libraries used
+gettext -
+PIL -
+tkinter -
-Library Name - Version
+               - Version

 ## How to configure
-Instructions for setting up project
+->clone the project
+->open in VS code
+->run the program

 ## How to Run
-Instructions for running
+open terminal
+run python coco_project.py